bocks/bocks/docs/deployment.md

 	adduser deploy
 	chown -R deploy:deploy /var/www

 (Local) Create an ssh key for Travis to log in with.
-When asked, provide the output filename of `deploy_key`.
+When asked, provide the output filename of `deploy-key`.

 	ssh-keygen